Daniel Fridljand

 September 2019 – March 2020 Jerusalem, Israel

-Graduate-level courses in Functional Analysis, Algebraic Combinatorics, and Quantitative Models at Einstein Institute of Mathematics.
+• Graduate-level coursework in Functional Analysis, Algebraic Combinatorics, and Quantitative Models at the Einstein Institute of Mathematics.

 Heidelberg University